-A true Trauma Informed Care model welcomes all levels of care including training in stress responses for all line staff.
-At New Vision Wilderness, there is an even stronger emphasis on clinical trauma training of the clinical team who compose deep interventions to effectively manage stress in the field.
-Our model is the result of many years of experience and a collaborative team approach…created, maintained, and updated by a team of highly experienced professionals.
+A true Trauma Informed Care model understands what it takes to help students feel safe so they can do their work and includes training in stress responses for all line staff.
+At New Vision Wilderness, there is an even stronger emphasis on clinical trauma training of the clinical team who utilize sophisticated interventions to effectively manage stress in the field.
+Our model is the result of over ten years of experience and a collaborative team approach, which is created, maintained and updated by a team of highly experienced, licensed professionals.

 Wilderness is an optimal setting for Adventure Education.
 Our Adventure Education program helps individuals learn about personal growth and relationships by presenting achievable challenges, setting goals, and processing experiences in a group setting.
-New Vision Wilderness utilizes hiking and trauma sensitive yoga as a means to reduce stress and depression, stimulate the brain, and allow individuals to process emotions at higher capacities.
-In addition to the Adventure Education embedded in the daily structure of New Vision Wilderness, we have specialized experiences encompassing rock climbing, canoeing, kayaking, fishing, mountain biking, and cross country skiing.
-While focusing on communicating and incorporating all five senses, Adventure Education also encourages participants to engage in healthy lifestyles!
+New Vision Wilderness utilizes hiking and Trauma Center, Trauma Sensitive Yoga as a means to reduce stress and depression, stimulate the brain, and allow preteen students to process emotions.
+In addition to the Adventure Education embedded our daily structure of New Vision Wilderness, we have specialized experiences encompassing rock climbing, canoeing, dog sledding, fishing, and cross-country skiing while focusing on communicating and incorporating all five senses.

 At New Vision Wilderness Therapy we know that finding the right care is important.
 We would love to learn more about your family to determine if New Vision may be a good fit for your needs.
 Please contact us at 866-978-1560 or firstname.lastname@example.org.

 New Vision Wilderness programs have the ability to enroll students year-round, every day of the week.
 We will support you through the admissions and enrollment process, and work to accommodate your family’s needs.